scape-ventures/stencil/.github/SECURITY.md

 ## Vulnerability Reporting

-The Scape Ventures team takes all security vulnerabilities very seriously.
+Security is of the highest importance and yhe Scape Ventures team takes all security vulnerabilities very seriously.
-If you discover a potential vulnerability in our code, please report it to us.
+If you discover a potential security vulnerability in our code, please report it to us privately, to minimize negative implications before it has been fixed.

 We very much appreciate your efforts to improve the security of our open source software and responsible disclosure and will make every effort to acknowledge your contributions.

-Please report (suspected) security vulnerabilities by emailing the Scape Ventures team at:
+Please report (suspected) security vulnerabilities with its details, by emailing our Security Team at:

 **[security@scape.ventures](mailto:security@scape.ventures)**.

+IMPORTANT: Do not file public issues on GitHub for security vulnerabilities

+>> #### Proposed Email Content
+>> Provide a descriptive subject line and in the body of the email include the following information:

+- Basic identity information, such as your name and your affiliation or company.
+- Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and compressed packet captures are all helpful to us).
+- Description of the effects of the vulnerability and the related hardware and software configurations, so that the Security Team can reproduce it.
+- How the vulnerability affects Harbor usage and an estimation of the attack surface, if there is one.
+- List other projects or dependencies that were used in conjunction in order to produce the vulnerability.

 We will investigate all reports and tou will receive a response from the lead maintainer as soon as possible, indicating the next steps in handling your report.
 If the issue is confirmed, we will release a patch as soon as possible, depending on complexity but historically within a few days.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+After the initial reply to your report, the Security Team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 ## Disclosure Policy

-When the security team receives a security bug report, they will assign it to a primary handler.
+When the Security Team receives a security bug report, they will assign it to a primary handler.
 This person will coordinate the fix and release process, involving the following steps: